-Prerequisites: senior status, division approval.
+Prerequisites: ENG102, senior status, division approval, business majors only.
 A semester of work experience in a local organization under the supervision of the College Business faculty and a supervisor within the participating organization.
 The value of working in an actual business environment is of utmost importance in applying theory to practice.
 Student work reports are required to document and review their learning experiences.
 Employers also report on the student's job performance.
 3 credits.